wiaio/slate/source/index.md

 ```

 This endpoint allows a device to let the service know it is online.
-It is not required to use this method when using a stream client.
+It is not required to use this method when using a stream enabled client.
 Requires a Device token.

 ### HTTP Request